fanatid/notes/2019-08-30-node-uvthreads-sync-async/README.md

-# Thead pool example in Node.js
+# uvthreads sync vs async in Node.js

 Yesterday, while I watched `A Journey into Node.js Internals` by `Tamar Twena-Stern` I realized how her example of profiling Node.js is good for demonstrating thread pool in [Node.js](https://nodejs.org/).